ssinari/reproduce-analysis/README.md

 - starting in RStudio:

 Use the GUI to navigate to the rmarkdown file and `knit` it.
-Then move the file to the results folder and rename it if needed.
+Then move the file to the results folder and rename it, if needed.

 # Best practices